-Samsung’s latest smartwatch, the Samsung Galaxy Watch Active, is here following up the flagship Galaxy Watch that launched late in 2018.
+The Samsung Galaxy Watch Active was 2019’s follow-up to the then-flagship Galaxy Watch that launched late in 2018.
 The device is beautiful, comfortable to wear, and offers great fitness tracking features, but it’s more of an alternative to the Galaxy Watch, rather than a successor.

 So what are the differences?
 Which device is better for your needs?
 Should you buy the smaller and cheaper Galaxy Watch Active, or shell out for the larger watch?
-We put Galaxy Watch vs. Galaxy Watch Active in a head-to-head test to find out.
+We put the Galaxy Watch against the Galaxy Watch Active in a head-to-head test to find out.

 |Samsung Galaxy Watch